wyda/ads-proto/README.md

 Originally forked from [mattsse/rust-ads](https://github.com/mattsse/rust-ads) and now moved from [wyda/rust-ads](https://github.com/wyda/rust-ads) to this separate repository.

-This library implements the basic ADS types and you could use as example to implement your own Ads client or server.
+This library implements the basic ADS types and you could use it as example to implement your own Ads client or server.

 The following commands are implemented:
 - Read device info